-- (d) Consists of or comprises a mark which so resembles a mark registered in the Patent and Trademark Office, or a mark or trade name previously used in the United States by another and not abandoned, as to be likely, when used on or in connection with the goods of the applicant, to cause confusion, or to cause mistake, or to deceive: [Provided that concurrent registrations are allowed when no confusion is likely to result as a result of limitations imposed on "the mode or place of use of the marks or the goods," by consent, or by court order.] - (e) Consists of a mark which - when used on or in connection with the goods of the applicant is merely descriptive or deceptively misdescriptive of them, - (2) when used on or in connection with the goods of the applicant is primarily geographically descriptive of them, except as indications of regional origin may be registrable under section 1054 of this title, - (3) when used on or in connection with the goods of the applicant is primarily geographically deceptively misdescriptive of them, - (4) is primarily merely a surname, or - (5) comprises any matter that, as a whole, is functional. - (f) Except as expressly excluded in subsections (a), (b), (c), (d), (e)(3), and (e)(5) of this section, nothing in this chapter shall prevent the registration of a mark used by the applicant which has become distinctive of the applicant's goods in commerce. . . .
-84
+- (1) when used on or in connection with the goods of the applicant is merely descriptive or deceptively misdescriptive of them, - (2) when used on or in connection with the goods of the applicant is primarily geographically descriptive of them, except as indications of regional origin may be registrable under section 1054 of this title, - (3) when used on or in connection with the goods of the applicant is primarily geographically deceptively misdescriptive of them, - (4) is primarily merely a surname, or - (5) comprises any matter that, as a whole, is functional. - (f) Except as expressly excluded in subsections (a), (b), (c), (d), (e)(3), and (e)(5) of this section, nothing in this chapter shall prevent the registration of a mark used by the applicant which has become distinctive of the applicant's goods in commerce....